pavoni/resque-rate_limited_queue/README.md

 Resque::Plugins::RateLimitedQueue.un_pause('evernote_api')
 ```
 ### A Pausable job using one of the build-in queues (Twitter, Angellist, Evernote)
-If you're using the [Twitter Gem[ (https://github.com/sferik/twitter), this is really simple.
+If you're using the [twitter gem[ (https://github.com/sferik/twitter), this is really simple.
 Instead of queuing using Resque.enqueue, you just use Resque::Plugins::RateLimitedQueue:TwitterQueue.enqueue.

 Make sure your code in perform doesn't catch the rate_limit exception.